Noise pollution causes hearing loss and affects health

 And "problem" is the right word to describe these health and hearing effects of noise pollution:

 - Tinnitus, also referred to as ringing in the ears

 - Sleep disturbances

 - Pain and fatigue

 - Poor work and school performance

 - Speech problems

-- Hormonal responses (stress hormones), and their consequences on human metabolism and immune system problems.
+- Hormonal responses (stress hormones) and their consequences on human metabolism and immune system function

 What noises do people find most disturbing to their sense of hearing and overall well-being?
 A survey conducted several years ago among residents of Curitiba, a Brazilian city with the population of 1.6 million, showed that traffic was the number one culprit (73 percent), followed by noisy neighbors (38 percent).

 It is not surprising that survey participants were most impacted by loud traffic since most urban sounds far exceed the 80 dB threshold.
 For example, a garbage truck registers at 100 dB, a car horn at 110 dB, and an ambulance siren at 120.

 Overall, neighborhood noise was cited as the most disturbing type of noise, as all of the study participants indicated at least one of the items belonging to this category: neighbors, animals, sirens, construction, night clubs, toys and domestic electric appliances.